modalpdx/MintTinPS_604/README.md

 still allowing enough room for up to three AA batteries in an open holder and a mini-toggle to switch the power supply on/off.

-[NOTE: In spite of the lower number in the project name, this power supply design actually provides more current than the MintTimPS_882 design.
-I recommend you go with this board instead.]
+[*NOTE: In spite of the lower number in the project name, this power supply design actually provides more current than the MintTinPS_882 design.
+I recommend you go with this board instead.*]

 This version of the mint tin power supply uses a [**Maxim MAX604 linear voltage regulator**](http://www.maximintegrated.com/en/products/power/linear-regulators/MAX604.html "MAX604 Info"), which gives us the following output voltage options: